tj-tusharjain/azure-compute-docs/articles/virtual-machines/Metadata-Security-Protocol/other-examples/key-reset.md

 ```

 > [!NOTE]
 > These requests are idempotent.
-However, if multiple requests are made with multiple `keyIncarnationId` there's no guarantee on the number and order of `keyIncarnationId` you'll  observe.
+However, if multiple requests are made with multiple `keyIncarnationId` there's no guarantee on the number and order of `keyIncarnationId` you observe.
 The final state reflects whichever request used the largest value.

 ## Reset a Virtual Machine Scale Sets' Key

 Key data is unique for each instance in a Scale Set.
 The key must be reset on a per-instance basis.

 We only support reset key for particular Virtual Machine Scale Sets' VM Instance.
-We cannot reset key for all the Virtual Machine Scale Sets' instances in a single API.
+We can't reset key for all the Virtual Machine Scale Sets' instances in a single API.

 See [Reset a VM's Key](#reset-a-vms-key), and substitute in your Virtual Machine Scale Sets' instance's resource ID instead.
 Example: